Many years ago I was a smoker. My parents smoked, my brothers and sister grew up to smoke, and eventually, so did I.

 “You look like a jackass.” and “This is not cool.”

 I never touched a drink or a cigarette again until I went into the Navy, where once again I was surrounded by those who did.
-It started out as smoking only one or two cigarettes when I went to dance clubs with friends, but quickly and easily became an everyday habit.
+It started out as smoking only one or two cigarettes when I went to dance clubs with friends, but this quickly and easily became an everyday habit.
 A habit I would continue, and that would escalate over the years.

 Smoking, I would soon find out, was no less addicting than we are told drugs or alcohol are, and very hard to quit.
 Perhaps no one else has told you this, but I believe it is difficult to quit because it’s socially acceptable.
 You can go to any store or gas station to purchase them, and simply put: It is a habit that is nearly impossible to quit.
 From personal experience I can tell you that quitting nicotine will drive you to the jitters and give you fits of temper that only a saint (or my husband) could survive!